 Site Recovery Manager requires the corresponding version of vSphere Replication.
-The Site Recovery Manager installer verifies the version of vSphere Replication and stops if it detects an incompatible version.

 If you install an incompatible version of vSphere Replication after you deployed this version of Site Recovery Manager, the verification of the vSphere Replication version is not performed and vSphere Web Client stops working.